-Framed and unframed trout salmon antique lithographs by Sherman Denton.
+Framed and unframed trout salmon, antique lithographs by Sherman Denton.
 Rare engravings by Eliezer Bloch.
 Species of trout and salmon include: Lake, brown, brook, rainbow trout, and land locked salmon.
-Great décor for a sport fisherman.
-Genuine and over 100 years old, these antique fish prints are timeless.
+Great décor for a sports fishermen.
+Genuine and over 100 years old, our antique fish prints are timeless.
 Live with antiques and preserve a part of history.

 Set of Nine Framed, Sherman Denton, Trout Salmon Antique Lithographs

 Antique trout salmon antique lithographs are technically chromolithographs.
 Sherman Foote Denton’s work published New York 1895-1909.
 Revered art by the trout & sports fisherman.
 Each piece is a framed, antique chromolithograph, over 100 years old.
 The process is an obsolete craft from the 19th century.
 Each and every color seen was printed from an individual key stoned limestone plate.
 The artwork is that of Sherman Denton, which was published in New York from 1895-1909 while Denton was employed for the State of New York Fisheries, Game and Forest Commission providing the water color illustrations for 100 chromolithographs of native species of American fish (& wildlife) which set the standard of fish illustration.

 The artwork has been professionally framed using archival materials.
 Ready to hang in a sports fisherman’s office or home.
 Double rag matting has a hint of cream.
 99% UV blocking glass.
 Backed with archival foam.
 Framed in beautiful fruitwood burl picture frame molding.
 Each piece measures 14″ high x 18″ wide.
 Free Shipping in the continental US.
 Call Anne the old fashioned way to receive personal service at 413-245-4197.